nazneenrajani/ParallelKNN/README.md

 All experiments are run on Stampede (part of TACC).
 The baseline is the brute force construction of KNN graph.

 Please refer to  the report for indepth details of each of the approaches.
+The report and data sets can be found at http://www.cs.utexas.edu/~nrajani/index.html#project